Heat-Seeking-Devil-Chickens-WCRI53/welcome-home-friend/README.md

 # Welcome Home, Friend!

-Welcome Home Friend 2.0 is an app to help lost pet owners find their furry friend once again by sharing information with the community.
+Welcome Home Friend 2.0 is an application used to help lost pet owners find their furry friend once again by sharing information with the community.

 ## Built with...
 - React (Hooks/Context)